OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 This section gives an overview of the code flow for device enumeration performed by intel-fpga-pci.ko.
-The main data structures and functions are highlited.
+The main data structures and functions are highlighted.
 This section is best followed when viewing the accompanying source code (`pcie.c`).

 ### Enumeration Data Structures ###